There’s this beautiful concept that Jonathan Hsu, from Tribe Capital, wrote down some time ago and stuck with me.

 That is: the probability that an employee, after signing up for the product, is still using it after a few weeks is below 5%, and decreasing over time.

-The management of this startup should unquestionably work on making its product better since it’s very easy to predict an exceptionally high churn rate getting closer and closer.
+The management of this startup should unquestionably work on making its product better since it’s very easy to predict an extraordinary churn rate getting closer and closer.

 Another classic case is spotting an unsustainable product in the case of double-sided B2B2C startups.

-The startup is marketing a free product to a consumer audience and re-selling that very audience to businesses – the case of Freeda and EyeEm: I sell a service to companies because among my assets I have an audience of consumers.
-Typically, such services are, on a fundamental level, some form of advertisement.
+The startup is marketing a free product to a consumer audience and re-selling that very audience to businesses.
+It’s the case of Freeda and EyeEm: I sell a service to companies because among my assets I have an audience of consumers.
+Typically, such services are—fundamentally—some form of advertisement.

 The main premise of such a product is having an audience.
 I’ve seen plenty of pitches where the answer to the question “how do you get the users on board?” is “via paid acquisition”.
 While this can be a very easy way out of a tricky question, it can very easily fall into an unsustainable model, if those who you paid to acquire: